 Easy, instant reconciliation facilitates improved reporting on cashed virtual cards for internal transparency, which makes the entire department much more efficient, now that you don't require a separate A/P analyst to account for the different payment types.

 Ready to Make the Switch?

-Now you understand that the benefits of using virtual credit cards for B2B ePayments are too advantageous to pass up.
-In today's economic climate its important for businesses to evolve by using technological enhancements that can contribute to your success.
-And, simply choosing the right vendor or supplier payment method is an enabler of that success.
+In today's economic climate, it's important for businesses to develop further by using technological enhancements that can contribute to your success.
+And simply choosing the right vendor or supplier payment method is an enabler of that success.

-It seems that it is only a matter of time before awareness spreads from those early adopting companies who are already reaping the benefits of virtual cards, - to small and large companies alike.
-They save paper, money, and provide added security for your credit payments...not to mention that they earn cash rebates for each transaction and contribute to the payer company's bottom line.
+It is only a matter of time before awareness spreads from those early adopting companies who are already reaping the benefits of virtual cards, to small and large companies alike.
+They save paper, money, and provide added security for your credit payments... not to mention that they earn cash rebates for each transaction and contribute to the payer company's bottom line.